A Tale of Two Cities: Plot of the first book

-In 1775, a man flags down the nightly mail-coach en route from London to Dover.
-The man is Jerry Cruncher, an employee of Tellson's Bank in London; he carries a message for Jarvis Lorry, one of the bank's managers.
+In 1775, Jerry Cruncher flags down the nightly mail-coach en route from London to Dover.
+Cruncher is an employee of Tellson's Bank in London; he carries a message for Jarvis Lorry, one of the bank's managers.
 Lorry sends Jerry back with the cryptic response "Recalled to Life", referring to Alexandre Manette, a French physician who has been released from the Bastille after an 18-year imprisonment.
-On arrival in Dover, Lorry meets Dr Manette's daughter Lucie and her governess, Miss Pross.
+On arrival in Dover, Lorry meets Dr. Manette's daughter Lucie and her governess, Miss Pross.
 Believing her father to be dead, Lucie faints at the news that he is alive.
 Lorry takes her to France for a reunion.

-In the Paris neighbourhood of the Faubourg Saint-Antoine, Dr Manette has been given lodgings by his former servant Ernest Defarge and his wife Therese, the owners of a wine shop.
+In the Paris neighbourhood of the Faubourg Saint-Antoine, Dr. Manette has been given lodgings by his former servant Ernest Defarge and his wife Therese, the owners of a wine shop.
 Lorry and Lucie find him in a small garret where he spends much of his time distractedly and obsessively making shoes – a skill he learned in prison.
 Lorry and Lucie take him back to England.

 Book the Second: The Golden Thread

 Plot of the second book

 In 1780, French émigré Charles Darnay is on trial in London for treason against the British Crown.
 The key witnesses against him are two British spies, John Barsad and Roger Cly.
 Barsad claims that he would recognise Darnay anywhere, but Darnay's lawyer points out that his colleague in court, Sydney Carton, bears a strong resemblance to the prisoner.
 With Barsad's testimony thus undermined, Darnay is acquitted.

 In Paris, the hated and abusive Marquis St. Evrémonde orders his carriage driven recklessly fast through the crowded streets, hitting and killing a child.
-The Marquis throws a coin to the child's father, Gaspard, to compensate him for his loss; as the Marquis drives on, a coin is flung back into the carriage.
+The Marquis throws a coin to the child's father, Gaspard, to compensate him for his loss; as the Marquis drives on, the coin is flung back into the carriage.

-Arriving at his country château, the Marquis meets his nephew and heir, Darnay.
-Out of disgust with his aristocratic family, the nephew has shed his real surname (St. Evrémonde) and anglicised his mother's maiden name, D'Aulnais, to Darnay.
+Arriving at his country château, the Marquis meets Darnay, his nephew and heir.
+Out of disgust with his aristocratic family, the nephew has replaced his surname (St. Evrémonde) with Darnay, an anglicised version of his mother's maiden name (D'Aulnais).
 He despises the Marquis' views that "Repression is the only lasting philosophy.
 The dark deference of fear and slavery ... will keep the dogs obedient to the whip, as long as this roof [looking up to it] shuts out the sky."
 That night, Gaspard creeps into the château and stabs and kills the Marquis in his sleep.
 He avoids capture for nearly a year, but is eventually hanged in the nearby village.